-As 2014 enters it’s closing months it’s proven to be a year of progress for gay sports men and women.
+As 2014 enters it’s closing months it’s proving to be a year of progress for gay sports men and women.
 The issue will sadly continue to be a taboo subject but progress is definitely the right way of putting it.

 Olympic swimming legend Ian Thorpe spoke publicly for the first time about his long-hidden sexuality and how his denial was sparked by fear of a backlash from the Australian public.
 This is an issue affecting men and women across the world on a daily basis and I can only echo what has been said countless times before – why?
 I’ve known people in my life tormented by the same problem and I take my hat off to Thorpe.
 It’s no picnic hiding your true self, gay or otherwise.
 The prejudice of sexuality in sport has raised its ugly head on several occasions in recent years.
 In professional soccer alone FIFA estimates there are over 265 million male and female players and yet only a small handful is openly gay.
 This statistic serves to remind us of how society’s outdated attitudes are forcing good people to live ‘normal’ and ‘acceptable’ heterosexual lives.
 But what is ‘normal’ anymore?
 What is ‘acceptable’?
 Our perceptions have to change.